Low Contrast

 Review the compliant samples and imagine them rendered with lower contrast ratios.

-Compliant sample: Your account will be disabled if billing details are not updated by 4:00 PM.
+Low contrast billing alert: Your account will be disabled if billing details are not updated by 4:00 PM.

-Compliant muted: Your account will be disabled if billing details are not updated by 4:00 PM.
+Low contrast account warning: Your account will be disabled if billing details are not updated by 4:00 PM.

-Compliant emphasis: Your account will be disabled if billing details are not updated by 4:00 PM.
+Low contrast confirmation note: Your account will be disabled if billing details are not updated by 4:00 PM.

 Manual Testing Protocol